 Space correlates with the size of the animal most of the time.
 Chickens need more space than rabbits but less than pigs or cows.
 Cows need a lot more space compared to pigs.

 Ask yourself if you have the space to grow what you eat.

-Another piece to consider is the cost to set up their home.
-Do you need to put up fencing, a barn, hutch, or coop?
+Another piece to consider is the cost of setting up their home.
+Do you need to put up fencing, a barn, a hutch, or a coop?
 How much will all of that cost, and can you afford it?